yuyu-19/PoliDL-GUI/README.md

 		- .docx/.xlsx file containing a link

 Downloading (by clicking "download folder") and giving the program the zip file of "Online lessons" would work.

-### Local
-This functionality is a bit complex:
-  1. It takes the lesson calendar (online services > timetable > right click and download as HTML only) as input.
-  2. It will then prompt you to select which professors will be giving which lesson (can be edited later)
-  3. Once that's done, it will set up tasks using Windows' task scheduler.
-  4. These tasks will run when a lesson is supposed to start, join the room and begin recording.
-  5. The lessons will be saved to the folder you will have selected earlier, which will contain a subfolder for each course.

- You can edit the professor that is giving a lesson and delete them by entering local mode after the first time setup.
- You are also able to:
-  - Disable the recording for the next time (In case a lesson is rescheduled).
-  - Add a "one time" recording, which will only run once.

- Tasks will be deleted once the semester is over.